fashaikh/SlackOutputBinding/readme.md

 # FunctionApp v1 with with AWS S3 and CosmosDB

 This is code for an [Azure Function](https://azure.microsoft.com/en-us/services/functions/) .
-This is modeled off of https://github.com/lindydonna/SlackOutputBinding .
+The v1 S3 bindings are modeled off of https://github.com/lindydonna/SlackOutputBinding .

 Once installed it creates a Function App linked to an S3 bucket account and a CosmosDB database.